14 DAYS FREE TRIAL

 The right basis is especially important for the fine layout.
 The coarse structuring should already be validated in advance to be able to avoid time- and cost-intensive changes.

-• Many and major modifications to the layout are usually made in early planning phases;
+Many major modifications are usually made in early planning phases.

-• Inexpensive concepts can be elaborated quickly with a highly reduced number of layout objects;
+Inexpensive concepts can be elaborated quickly with few layout objects.

-• Already provides an initial material flow analysis and area balancing to validate the solutions
+Provides an initial material flow analysis and area balancing to validate solutions.

 How do I determine the optimum layout for my factory?

 The so-called production segments are only planned in detail in the second step and only once the ideal or block layout has been released.
 The reason is the time to be invested, which is many times greater for the subsequent fine layout since considerably more layout objects and framework conditions must be taken into account.
-The reason is the time to be invested, which is many times greater for the subsequent fine layout since considerably more layout objects and framework conditions must be taken into account.
 It is much easier to decide to discard a rough layout than a fully planned fine layout.

 A manufacturing area that previously was only mapped as a block is later split into individual planning objects.
 The fine layout finally results in a detailed layout chart which is used for implementation in the factory and shows the future arrangement of all equipment items.